 What are the opportunities beyond iPaaS?

-iPaaS was a great solution for the mass-migration to cloud.
+iPaaS was a great solution for the mass-migration to a cloud-based integration platform.
 It provided businesses with a single platform, to which they can build, manage and monitor their most valuable integrations.
 But when combined with the new-found maturity of the market and the swell of specialist tools, iPaaS has now become too heavy to have been utilised as an effective and long-term solution.

 So now we move into a world that is better supported by subscription and SaaS based tools, which provide the flexibility and scalability modern businesses need.
-Global Integration Hubs enable you to connect the tools, the team, the processes and the suppliers in a whole new way.
+Global Integration Hubs enable you to connect the tools, the team, the suppliers and many critical business processes in a whole new way.
 The simplification of connecting one service to another through the use of pre-built integrations is the first big benefit.

-Further to that, we now see integrations living and managed within a genuinely centralised location.
+Further to that, we now see cloud-based integration solutions housed in one location.
 By moving on from APIs and point-to-point connections, you can now seamlessly send messages from one system to an infinite number of other systems, then automate the way those applications interact with each other.
 This is the cutting edge way of working.

 Managing integrations in such a way that data moves and updates across multiple applications in real-time.
 Processes and workflows between services are automated, removing the need for overly manual communication.